oncleben31/pypool-pump/README.md

 ### Abacus based algorithm

-`AbacusFilteringDuration()`is  child class with an implementation of a water temperature based abacus.
+`AbacusFilteringDuration()`is a child class with an implementation of a water temperature based abacus.
 I found this when searching potential existing module on Github.

 Reference: this abacus is used in the [Jeedom pool addon](https://github.com/scadinot/pool) by @scadinot.

 ### Advanced algorithm

-`PumpCaracteristicFilteringDuration()` is a child class with an implementation of an algorithm based on the pool dimension and the pump characteristics.
+`PumpCaracteristicFilteringDuration()` is a child class with an implementation of an algorithm based on the pool dimension, the pump characteristics and the water temperature.

 ## Contribute